-I the guy’s name through the computer.
+I run the guy’s name through the computer.
 He’s clean, not even a parking ticket.

 I can hammer this guy with a $300 ticket, or I can let him go with a warning.

-I to the guy’s car.
+I return to the guy’s car.
 “You went through a stop sign— that’s why I pulled you over.”
-I him a written warning.
+I hand him a written warning.
 “Slow down, you’re in a school zone.”

 I try to be more commonsense than hard-nosed.